 More and more people are opting to create a little home gym for the convenience of getting a good workout without having to schlep somewhere and sweat with a bunch of strangers.
 But equipment like treadmills and elliptical machines can cause a lot of floor vibrations and noise.

-There are products that can help diminish the noise such as Elephant Bark Mats which can be purchased online and come in thicknesses ranging from 1/5 to 3/8 inches.
-The mats should be placed directly under the piece of equipment and in doing so will greatly reduce annoying noise and impact.
+Some products can help diminish the noise, such as Elephant Bark Mats, which can be purchased online and come in thicknesses ranging from 1/5 to 3/8 inches.
+The mats should be placed directly under the piece of equipment and, in doing so, will greatly reduce annoying noise and impact.